HTTP Chunk Extension Processing Vulnerabilities

 Interestingly, it seems that chunk extension support was added to llhttp around 2022 via http: added chunked extensions parsing and related callbacks commit.
 The llhttp_settings_t struct changed, and I believe both callbacks were set to nullptr so the code can compile again.

-This vulnerability was allocated to CVE-2024-22019.
+This vulnerability has been assigned CVE-2024-22019.

 Golang